2025 Storm Events in Las Vegas

 • Ice damming due to ventilation issues

 25% Rule: Minor damages like a few missing shingles or small leaks should be repaired.
-Consider full replacement if: the roof is over 20 years old, repairs would cost more than $3,000, or damage affects more than 25% of the roof surface.
+Consider full replacement if the roof is over 20 years old, if repairs would be extensive, or if damage affects more than 25% of the roof surface.

 Las Vegas at a Glance